davidben/tls-trust-expressions/explainer.md

 ### ACME Extension

 The two drafts also define an optional supporting ACME extension to help servers provision multiple certificates.
 When the server is configured to speak to some ACME server, the ACME server can return *multiple* certificate paths for the server's requested key and identity.
 As CAs already maintain relationships with root programs, they are well-positioned to update the kinds of certificates they provision in response to PKI changes.
-Automation allows subscribers to benefit from this without manual reconfiguration.
+Automation allows authenticating parties to benefit from this without manual reconfiguration.

 For ACME, the drafts currently propose a minimal change to existing mechanisms, where a new MIME type provides the metadata alongside each certificate path, and the [existing alternate certificate mechanism](https://www.rfc-editor.org/rfc/rfc8555.html#section-7.4.2) allows provisioning multiple alternate certificates in response to one request.